automated-assessment/nexus_monorepo/README.md

 ##### `RABBIT_MQ_QNAME`
 - Queue name to use on RabbitMQ (defaults to `nexus.submissions_to_tools`)

+##### `RAILS_RELATIVE_URL_ROOT`
+- If set, Nexus will be hosted at a relative path from the host root, as specified.
+Useful when running behind a reverse proxy or similar.

+##### `NEXUS_BASE_HOST`
+- If set, this will be used as the request URI when doing OAuth authorisation requests.
+Useful when running behind a reverse proxy or similar.
+This option is only considered in production mode.

 #### Quick-start
 0. Ensure environment variables are set up (see above) - using a `.env` file is probably best
 1. Clone the repo